opensauceryafrica/bifrost/readme.md

 # Problem Statement
 Many projects need to store files in the cloud and different projects might use different cloud storage providers or, sometimes, multiple cloud providers all at once.
 Using different SDKs with different implementations for each provider can be tedious and time-consuming.
 Bifrost aims to simplify the process of working with multiple cloud storage providers by providing a consistent API for all of them.

-To gain a better understanding of how Bifrost addresses this issue, let's take a ride with Thor and compare two different code samples for working with Google Cloud Storage and Pinata Cloud in a single project: one using a conventional approach and the other using Bifrost.
+To gain a better understanding of how Bifrost addresses this issue, let's take you on a ride with Thor by comparing two different code samples for working with Google Cloud Storage and Pinata Cloud in a single project: one using a conventional approach and the other using Bifrost.

 ## Google Cloud Storage using GCS SDK